TodorTodorov525/Elixir-course-summer-2019/lesson_02.md

 ###### Boolean operations

----can be used with any data type
+can be used with any data type
 ```
 iex> ||   #or
 iex> &&   #and
 iex> !    #not
 ```

----these bellow require boolen value on their left side
+these bellow require boolen value on their left side
 ```
 iex> and
 iex> or
 iex> not
 ```

----using an aditional module `Bitwise` calculations on bits are possible
+using an aditional module `Bitwise` calculations on bits are possible
 ```
 &&& - AND
 <<< - left bitshift